 Are you licensed for outdoor use?

-A summer wedding really benefits form the use of an outdoor space, giving everyone a bit of room to move around and enjoy the (hopefully!) beautiful summer weather.
+A summer wedding really benefits from the use of outdoor space, giving everyone a bit of room to move around and enjoy the (hopefully!) beautiful summer weather.

 Do you allow fireworks or lanterns?

 On that note, making sure you can make the most of outdoor spaces is a must.
 Setting off paper lanterns or fireworks is a beautiful way to end your wedding day, and if that’s something that you’re particularly keen on, make sure it’s a possibility.

 Without making the wedding coordinator think you’re too much of a wino, making sure your celebrations can carry on as long as you want them to is important!
 You don’t want to get to midnight and be kicked out of your own wedding!

 Do you have good relationships with/could you put me in touch with local suppliers?

 It’s important that you know where everything’s coming from, if the hotel can help to carry that load, all the better!

 What accommodation options do you have for guests?
 How can we factor this into the cost?